The Saif Ghobash Banipal Prize for Arabic Literary Translation

 When the prize first started, the original cut-off point for the original Arabic publication was 35 years.
 As the years went by and as interest in literature from the Arab world increased since the establishment of the prize in 2005, in 2013 the Trust became concerned that the cut-off point would prevent translations of important authors being entered for the only prize in the world for published Arabic literary translation.

 After much discussion the Trustees decided to extend the original Arabic publication date to after, or during, the year 1967, widely recognised as a "watershed" year for Arabic literature.
-"The date of 1967 . . . one of those historical watersheds that not only divide one historical period from another but also call radically into question the very principles by which literary historical periods and thereby the relationships between present and past, are established in the first place."
-Roger Allen, in Intertextuality in Modern Arabic Literature after 1967.
-2014 marked the change in entry requirements.
+"The date of 1967 . . . one of those historical watersheds that not only divide one historical period from another but also call radically into question the very principles by which literary historical periods and thereby the relationships between present and past, are established in the first place" – Roger Allen, in Intertextuality in Modern Arabic Literature since 1967.
+The change in entry requirements started from the 2014 prize.

-In 2017 it was decided to introduce a shortlist instead of have "commended", "highly commended" or "runner-up".
+In 2017 it was decided to introduce a shortlist instead of having "commended", "highly commended" or "runner-up".
 It is announced on 1 December each year.

-Entries for the prize can be submitted between 1 January and 31 March.
-For the 2025 prize, the publication dates of entries must be between 1 April 2024 and 31 March 2025.
+Entries for the prize can be submitted only between 1 January and 31 March each year.
+The publication dates of entries must be between 1 April of the previous prize year and 31 March of the current prize year.
 For full rules and conditions click here.

 The Society of Authors is the administrator of the prize.
 Founded in 1884 "to protect the rights and further the interests of authors", it has over 7,500 members.
 Its first president was Alfred Lord Tennyson.
 Among its members have been many prominent writers, including George Bernard Shaw, John Galsworthy, Thomas Hardy, H G Wells, J M Barrie, John Masefield, E M Forster, A P Herbert, and countless contemporary writers.

-Other literary translation prizes administered by the Society are:
+The other literary translation prizes administered by the Society in addition to the Saif Ghobash Banipal Prize are:

 - John Florio Prize for Italian Translation (biennial)